wojciech-kulik/xcodebuild.nvim/README.md

 ## 🚀 Usage

-> [!IMPORTANT]
-> Make sure to open your project's root directory in Neovim and run `XcodebuildSetup` to configure the project.
+Make sure to open your project's root directory and run `XcodebuildSetup` to configure it.
 The plugin needs several information like project file, scheme, config, device, and test plan to be able to run commands.

 ### 🔧 Commands